Skip to contents

 facet_wrap(~PART)

-We could also plot these data as median + interquartile range (IQR) using the same approach, if we do not feel the sample size is sufficient for parametric summary statistics.
+We could also plot these data as median + interquartile range (IQR), if we do not feel the sample size is sufficient for parametric summary statistics.
+This can be accomplished by changing the cent argument to median_iqr.

 ylab = "Concentration (ng/mL)", log_y = TRUE,